 Gentle stretching has also been shown to increase circulation.
 This is one of the reasons it’s great for dogs that are injured or obese, but all dogs can benefit as well.

-Doga also offers a great opportunity for checking the physical health of your dog.
+Doga also offers a great opportunity to check the physical health of your dog.

 This time spent close together means you’ll be able to quickly notice any lumps, rashes, or sores and get veterinary treatment sooner rather than later.